-The purpose of the Enterprise Fund is to generate bold new ideas about and approaches to international studies and education while incentivizing interdisciplinary and cross-regional collaboration.
-The funded projects should spur intellectual and academic innovation, address topics of global importance, spanning multiple continents and regions of the world, and their implementations should create conversations and collaborations across the area studies community, broadly defined.
-Eligible applicants include faculty who are currently affiliated with one or more of the II area studies centers and programs as well as those who are not.
+To generate bold new ideas about and approaches to international studies and education while incentivizing interdisciplinary and cross-regional collaboration.
+Funded projects should spur intellectual and academic innovation, address topics of global importance, and span multiple continents and regions of the world.
+Their implementations should create conversations and collaborations across the area studies community, broadly defined.
+All full-time, U-M faculty are eligible to apply.
 The total amount of each award will not exceed $25,000 per year.
 Proposals for smaller amounts are welcome.

 - U-M tuition and fees

 - LSA course development

 - Faculty salaries or compensation

 - Computers, computer equipment, cameras, camera equipment